 Endelman rejoined Columbia in 2010 as associate head coach of men’s tennis, and was named head coach in 2019.
 He has combined his deep passion for mentorship, understanding of the game and his longtime connection to the University to sustain Columbia’s reputation as one of the top tennis programs nationally.

-Endelman has won 10 Ivy League championships as a player and coach.
-His teams became the first in Ivy history to reach the “Final-8” in the NCAA Team Championships (achieved in 2024 and 2025) and have won 8 of the last 10 Ivy League titles, led by two-time reigning NCAA Singles champion Michael Zheng CC’26.
+Endelman’s teams have won 8 of the last 10 Ivy League titles and became the first team in Ivy history to reach the “Final-8” in the NCAA Championships, achieved in both 2024 and 2025.
+They finished both years, ranked in the top 10 nationally, led by two-time reigning NCAA Singles champion Michael Zheng CC’26.

 Christopher McGowan CC’92 | Managing Partner, CJM Ventures

-With a mathematical foundation from Columbia College and an M.B.A. from Harvard Business School, McGowan embarked on a private-equity career that began at AEA Investors in New York City and evolved into a leadership role at Madison Dearborn Partners in Chicago, where he co-headed the basic-industries practice and oversaw more than $2 billion in equity investments.
-Later, he founded his own growth-equity firm, CJM Ventures, focused on ambitious businesses in Chicago and London — a move that underscores his commitment to venture creation and value building.
+With a mathematical foundation from Columbia College and an M.B.A. from Harvard Business School, McGowan embarked on a private-equity career that began at AEA Investors in New York City and evolved into a leadership role at Madison Dearborn Partners in Chicago, where he co-headed the basic industries practice and oversaw more than $2 billion in equity investments.
+Later, he founded CJM Ventures, an investment firm centered around venture capital and private equity investments in businesses near Chicago and London — a move that underscores his commitment to venture creation and value building.

 Beyond boardrooms and investment deals, McGowan’s heart lies in teaching and mentorship.
 At Booth, he serves as an investor-in-residence and faculty advisor to the Polsky Center for Entrepreneurship and Innovation, guiding students for the last 15 years through hands-on challenges like the Private Equity/Venture Capital Lab, Booth’s Private Equity Case Challenge and Booth’s Investment Thesis Challenge.

-McGowan and his wife, Sandy Wang CC’92, his high school sweetheart, share a deep commitment to education and community.
+McGowan and his wife, Sandy Wang CC’92, whom he met in high school, share a deep commitment to education and community.
 At Columbia, they have served as co-chairs of the Parent Leadership Council, a leadership giving society dedicated to serving the College’s mission through philanthropy and commitment.
-They have served in leadership roles at their children’s schools, and McGowan serves on the Stuyvesant High School Alumni Association Board of Trustees, the board of the YMCA of Greater New York and other educational nonprofits.
+They have served in leadership roles at their children’s schools, and McGowan serves as a Trustee for the Stuyvesant High School Alumni Association, as former president of the Friends of Walter Payton College Prep, and as a board member of the YMCA of Greater New York.

 McGowan is a member of the Columbia College Board of Visitors and a former member of the College’s Core to Commencement Campaign Steering Committee.
 He is the creator and lead instructor of Lionsbridge, a career learning and exploration program through the Center for Career Education that aims to equip students with the basic skills required to enter the finance industry.